gramineproject/graphene/Documentation/devel/performance.rst

 #.
 Run ``perf report -i <data file>`` (see :ref:`perf` above).

-*Note*: The accuracy of this tool is unclear.
+*Note*: The accuracy of this tool is unclear (though we had positive experiences using the tool so far).
 The SGX profiling works by measuring the value of instruction pointer on each asynchronous enclave exit (AEX), which happen on Linux scheduler interrupts, as well as other events such as page faults.
 While we attempt to measure time (and not only count occurences), the results might be inaccurate.

 .. _sgx-profile-ocall: